 Deep cryogenics is a -310° F cold treatment process that has been proven to permanently reduce wear, fatigue and corrosion by 20-70% in metal, metal-matrix and additive manufactured items by altering atomic-level grain structures (see MIT tech briefing).

 Items are placed in an insulated tank.
 The tank is surrounded by an outer jacket filled with liquid nitrogen.
 The inner tank temperature drops slowly as heat is removed from the items by thermodynamic exchange.
 Once the desired temperature is reached — processes or "recipes" vary for different metals — the items remain in this subzero state before gradually ramping back up to room temperature.
-Then they are tempered to eliminate hydrogen embrittlement (a cause of corrosion).
-During this process, the liquid nitrogen transforms into a gas and returns naturally to the atmosphere, where it comprises 78% of the air we breathe.
-Deep cryogenic treatment takes between 24 and 50 hours, and it is inexpensive, safe and uses no toxic chemicals.
+Then, items are tempered at 300° F to eliminate hydrogen embrittlement (a cause of corrosion).
+During this process, the liquid nitrogen transforms into a gas and returns to the atmosphere, where it comprises 78% of the air we breathe.
+Deep cryogenic treatment takes about 50 hours to complete.
+The process is green, low cost and highly effective.

 Here's a reasonable question: Why has deep cryogenic treatment escaped mainstream attention and acceptance?